 On or about March 13, 2023, CSCE Chairman Wilson appointed Dr. Schrage as the Executive Director (legally “Staff Director”) of CSCE.

 In contrast to Mr. Day’s description of CSCE, upon arriving, Dr. Schrage learned that the CSCE had experienced years of turmoil and controversy.
 Prominent news outlets covered stories concerning allegations of sexual harassment, abusive retaliation against claimants by CSCE lawyers, and efforts to silence those who reported such harassment and retaliation.
 This included reports that Co-Chairman Senator Ben Cardin authorized a $220,000 payment (that was kept secret from top CSCE officials and Commissioners) to a former Republican, African American staffer who complained of sexual mistreatment by a CSCE Commissioner.
 After this staffer made her complaint, the Washington Post reported the staffer also alleged Congressional attorneys representing CSCE (referencing Ann Rogers and Russell Gore from the House Office of Employment Counsel (OHEC)) and CSCE officials engaged in abusive behavior designed to undermine her legal rights.
-More specifically, they allegedly called the staffer a liar and an extortionist and took other actions in mediation session, after which the staffer collapsed; sought to drag out her proceedings and expenses, causing her to lose her home; and attempted to deny this victim’s rights under the Congressional Accountability Act (CAA), alleging that CSCE staff were not covered by the CAA.
+More specifically, they allegedly called the staffer a liar and an extortionist and took other actions during a mediation session, after which the staffer collapsed; sought to drag out her proceedings and expenses, causing her to lose her home; and attempted to deny this victim’s rights under the Congressional Accountability Act (CAA), alleging that CSCE staff were not covered by the CAA.
 However, the OHEC attorneys’ CAA arguments were rejected by several officials, including the former Chairman.

 Following this incident, and its press coverage, Congress amended the CAA in 2018 to specifically state that any individual who is an employee of CSCE “shall be considered a covered employee” under the CAA, 2 U.S.C. § 1301(b)(1).